Jan-3007/DSP_Echocancellation/README.md

 # General Information

-This is a basic VS Code sample project for the DSP course at H-KA in Karlsruhe, Germany.
+This is the VS Code **_echo cancellation_** project for the DSP course at H-KA in Karlsruhe, Germany.
 The source code in "system/" and "ldscripts/" is provided by Prof. Dr.-Ing.
 Christian Langen.
 This sample project is for __Windows__, but Linux is supported as well.
 Find all documentation under "docs/".
 Some downloads are available under "downloads/".
 All [download links](#download-links) are listed below.